-- All stages of reconstruction of the breast on which the mastectomy was performed; - Surgery and reconstruction of the other breast to produce a symmetrical appearance; - · Prostheses; and - Treatment of physical complications of the mastectomy, including lymphedema.
+- All stages of reconstruction of the breast on which the mastectomy was performed; - Surgery and reconstruction of the other breast to produce a symmetrical appearance; - Prostheses; and - Treatment of physical complications of the mastectomy, including lymphedema.

 These benefits will be provided subject to the same deductibles and coinsurance applicable to other medical and surgical benefits provided under this plan.
-Refer to your Plan Summary of specific deductibles and coinsurance information.
+Therefore, the following deductibles and coinsurance apply: Review the details in your current SBC or other benefit summary provided by your employer.
 If you would like more information on WHCRA benefits, call your plan administrator at (707) 445-7126.